-Along with the findings of the United Nations (UN) Study on Violence Against Juveniles by Paulo Sérgio Pinheiro, Independent Expert for the United Nations Secretary-General's Study on Violence against Juveniles in 2006 (hereinafter UN Violence Study), and the Joint Report of the Office of the High Commissioner for Human Rights, the United Nations Office on Drugs and Crime and the Special Representative of the Secretary-General on Violence Against Juveniles on prevention of, and responses to, violence against juveniles within the juvenile justice system in 2012 (hereinafter: Joint Report 2012), this study aimed to cover different forms of violence.
-This include physical, sexual, verbal and psychological violence against juveniles by staff; against juveniles by other inmates (juveniles or adults) and self-inflicted violence including self-harm and suicide.
+Along with the findings of the United Nations (UN) Study on Violence Against Juveniles by Paulo Sérgio Pinheiro, Independent Expert for the United Nations Secretary-General's Study on Violence against Juveniles in 2006 (hereinafter: UN Violence Study), and the 2012 Joint Report of the Office of the High Commissioner for Human Rights, the UN Office on Drugs and Crime and the Special Representative of the Secretary-General on Violence Against Juveniles on prevention of, and responses to, violence against juveniles within the juvenile justice system (hereinafter: Joint Report 2012), this study has aimed to cover different forms of violence.
+These include: physical, sexual, verbal and psychological violence against juveniles by other inmates (juveniles or adults); against juveniles by staff; and self-inflicted violence including self-harm and suicide.

-1.2.
-Methodology
+1.2 Methodology